edk12564/nba-daily-fantasy-backend/README.md

 # What does this program do?

 This is the backend for a Discord activity that runs NBA daily fantasy sports competitions.
-Think of it as the brain behind your Discord server's basketball obsession, tracking players, manages rosters, calculates scores, and probably judging your terrible draft picks.
+Think of it as the brain behind your Discord discordPlayerGuild's basketball obsession, tracking players, manages rosters, calculates scores, and probably judging your terrible draft picks.

 # Features